Negotiation Skills: Top 10 Interview Questions and Answers

 - People and businesses are loaned money based on how they have paid their bills in the past.

-- Our judicial system relies on this principal.
-People with convictions for past criminal behaviour, are dealt with more harshly than first time offenders.
+- Our judicial system relies on this principle.
+People with convictions for past criminal behavior are dealt with more harshly than first-time offenders.

 So you need to be prepared to present your past in an honest and positive light.

 Examples of past behavioral questions: